fabiosvm/rak/README.md

 ## Building

-This project uses [CMake](https://cmake.org) to build, and to facilitate this, a build script is provided.
-So, to build, simply run the build script:
+This project uses [CMake](https://cmake.org) and includes a build script to simplify the proces.
+To build, simply run:

 ```
 ./build.sh
 ```

-## Executing a script
+## Running a script

-Use `rak` to execute a script.
-Example:
+Use `rak` to run a script by reading it from standard input.

 ```
 ./build/rak < examples/hailstone.rak
 ```

-You can use the flag `-c` to just compile and display the bytecode, without executing it.
+You can use the `-c` flag to compile a script into bytecode and display it without executing.

 ```
 ./build/rak -c < examples/hello.rak